Ambisinisterr/Newark-Detention-Tracking/README.md

 This is a nested query which will return the total detention for every day of the year.

 #### Weekly Detention
 Weekly detention is calculated by determining the week date and the sum of all detention between those dates.
 Formulas uses the daily detention to save of processing requirements.
+The one thing to note is that this section is defined by the year and will adjust based on the year set in the sheet.

 #### Detention by Line
 ```